 First, not all slate is the same.
 In fact, there can be a HUGE difference in the physical characteristics and performance from one slate color or type to the next.

-Some slates are super dense, hard and completely unaffected by acidic foods or cleaning products.
-These are always the darker slates, but not all dark slates.
+Some slates are super dense, hard and completely unaffected by acidic foods or cleaning products like granite tile.
+These are always the darker slates, but not all dark slate.

 Obviously, this type is what you want for long-term durability and ease of maintenance.
 But finding and choosing this type can be difficult.